rcl-ssl/docs/authorization/aad-account.md

 ![image](../images/authorization_signin/subscribe-aad-user-member.png)

-- You will need to associate this new AAD organization account to login in to the RCL SSL Portal.
+- You will need to associate this new organization account to login in to the RCL SSL Portal.

 # Access Control